vallode/markov/readme.md

 # PyChain

-Personal implenetation of markov chains in python.
+Personal implantation of markov chains in python.
 Aiming for believable generation of texts, patterned generation of components to roguelikes and maybe more.

 ### Usage